 This depends on the reason for the vitrectomy.
 Retinal detachment surgery is often urgent.
 Further details on this can be found on our retinal detachment page.

 The first time you meet your retinal surgeon will be in the clinic, prior to the vitrectomy surgery.
 A thorough assessment of your symptoms and a detailed examination of the eye and retina is carried out.
 Specialised imaging tests of the retina, such as colour photos and optical coherence tomography (OCT), are often required.
 Your surgeon will explain your vitreous and retina findings, the potential diagnoses and discuss treatment options, including vitrectomy surgery, if appropriate.
+The risks and benefits of vitrectomy will be explained and you will be able to ask any questions.

 The surgery begins with sedation to help you relax while lying on your back.
 Local anaesthesia is then applied to numb your eye.
 Your surgeon places a sterile drape or sheet over your eye.
 Sutureless microincisions are made on the white of the eye and vitrectomy surgery is carried out.
 The surgeon can easily manage the position of your eye during surgery and you are free to doze off.